Fiserv/universal-commerce/docs/getting-started.md

 ## Welcome to the Developer Studio!

 To onboard into the `Fiserv Developer Studio` as a new Tenant each product must support following APIs standard.
-So that `Fiserv` will able to retrieve product API specifications and documentation
+So that `Fiserv` will able to retrieve product API specifications and documentation.

 ## Setting up Tenant